poppingtonic/transformer-visualization/README.md

         + mecha_ioi_200k.parquet is 200,000 rows of IOI sentences, mixing ABBA and BABA templates

 All inspired by the paper _Interpretability in the Wild: a Circuit for Indirect Object Identification in GPT-2 small_, from Redwood Research.
 We are not affiliated with Redwood Research, and release this dataset to contribute to the collective research effort behind understanding how Transformer language models perform this task.

+With thanks and Acknowledgements:

+Esben Kran - for hosting the Interpretability Jam, which accelerated this work.
+Neel Nanda - for publishing TransformerLens and making public his research process.
+Wonderful gifts!

 ### New: To help us fund further work in this area, try Digest, my new document understanding service.
 We are launching on Pi Day.